 - 9. Information and referral services

-Information on Mental Health Services/Intellectual Disabilities can be obtained by calling (717) 780-7050.
+Information on Mental Health/Autism/Developmental Programs and services can be obtained by calling (717) 780-7050.

 Dauphin County drug & alcohol services are provided by Dauphin County Department of Drug and Alcohol Services.
 The Department serves as the Single County Authority (SCA) for Dauphin County, responsible for the planning, coordination, and administration of local alcohol, tobacco, and other drug prevention, intervention and treatment services.